Risk Management

 Security Countermeasures on a Global Scale

-In FY2023, we established a communication infrastructure that ensures security for the entire group.
-Two of our domestic and two overseas offices have also acquired certification under the industry standard for ensuring cyber security (TISAX) developed in Europe.
-We have enhanced security measures throughout us to comply with TISAX standards, and we plan to implement global security measures in the fields of IT and OT by the end of FY2025, including the development of systems and processes, as well as infrastructure that effectively utilizes technology.
+Having put in place a communication infrastructure that ensures security for the entire Group, we acquired certification for two of our domestic and two overseas offices under the industry standard for ensuring cybersecurity (TISAX) developed in Europe.
+By the end of FY2025, we plan to implement global security measures in the fields of IT and OT, including the development of infrastructure that effectively utilizes technology.